LuisAlejandroCortesGalan/Sprint-7-StarWars/README.md

 ## Technologies Used

 - React (with React Router for navigation)
-- Redux or Context for state management
+- Context for state management
 - JSON-server-auth for authentication
 - SWAPI API for starship data
 - Firebase for user management